Cosmological simulations of the generation of cluster-scale radio emission from turbulent re-acceleration: Methods and simulations

 Compared to our previous work, we use an updated numerical solver to follow the stochastic, as well as the systematic, acceleration by Fermi-II turbulent acceleration \citet{1970JCoPh...6....1C}, i.e. the fact that the Fermi-II acceleration process can cause a rigid shift of the electron distribution in momentum space, as well as its diffusion in momentum space, which is important for producing radio tails.
 We followed the formalism by \citet{2013MNRAS.429.3564D}, with the important difference that we computed the $D_{\rm pp}$ coefficient based on the adiabatic-stochastic-acceleration model by \citet{2016MNRAS.458.2584B}.
 We evolved the population of relativistic electrons considering radiative losses (synchrotron and Inverse Compton), Coulomb and ionisation losses, and adiabatic terms (e.g. compression and rarefaction).
 In our baseline model, the initial ratio between the number of relativistic electrons and of thermal electrons is $\phi=10^{-6}$.

-We also included the (re)-acceleration from diffusive shock acceleration (DSA), based on the Mach numbers recorded by tracers.
+We also included the (re-)acceleration from DSA, based on the Mach numbers recorded by tracers which enters in the solved Fokker-Planck equations of Eq.~\ref{fp} as an additional source term which is only introduced whenever strong enough shocks are recorded by the tracers, $Q_{\rm inj}(p,t)$.

 The injection efficiency of CRe at shocks, especially in the low-Mach number regime is highly uncertain and cannot be derived from first principles \citep[e.g.][]{Bykov19}.
-Here we adopted the convenient parametrisation, given by \citet{2023MNRAS.519..548B}, to reproduce the DSA acceleration efficiency proposed by \citet{2019ApJ...883...60R}, rescaled for the CR electron-to-proton ratio ($K_{\rm ep}$), which we fix by requiring an equal number density of supra-thermal cosmic-ray electrons and protons above the injection momentum, $K_{\rm ep}=[(m_p/m_e)^{(1-\delta_{\rm inj})/2}]^{-1}$, as in ~\cite{2013MNRAS.435.1061P}.
+Moreover, more complex and realistic theoretical recipes to model the injection of electrons arising from the contribution of shock drift acceleration in low-Mach number and oblique shocks can be considered \citep[e.g.][]{2022ApJ...927..132A}, and thus our prescription for $Q_{\rm inj}(p,t)$ is meant to be a first, simplistic choice to test our algorithm.
+Here we adopted the convenient parametrisation, given by \citet{2023MNRAS.519..548B}, to reproduce the DSA acceleration efficiency proposed by \citet{2019ApJ...883...60R}, rescaled for the CR electron-to-proton ratio ($K_{\rm ep}$), which we fix by requiring an equal number density of supra-thermal CRe and protons above the injection momentum, $K_{\rm ep}=[(m_p/m_e)^{(1-\delta_{\rm inj})/2}]^{-1}$, as in ~\cite{2013MNRAS.435.1061P}.
 Any additional dependence between shock acceleration efficiency and the angle between the shock normal and the upstream magnetic field is neglected for simplicity.
 Our previous work has shown that in the ICM the majority of merger shocks are quasi-perpendicular and suitable for maximal electron acceleration ~\citep[e.g.][]{wittor20,Banfi20}.
-While this Fokker Planck method, with the new implementation of the stochastic Fermi II acceleration based on \citet{2013MNRAS.429.3564D}written and parallelised in Julia language, will be presented in more detailed forthcoming paper (Vazza et al, in prep.), we notice that the basic code has been already documented in our previous publications on this line of research \citep[][]{va21jets,va23a,va23b,2023MNRAS.526.4234S}.
+While this Fokker-Planck method, with the new implementation of the stochastic Fermi II acceleration based on \citet{2013MNRAS.429.3564D} written and parallelised in Julia language, will be presented in more detailed forthcoming paper (Vazza et al, in prep.), we notice that the basic code has been already documented in our previous publications on this line of research \citep[][]{va21jets,va23a,va23b,2023MNRAS.526.4234S}.